VgSan/jboss-fuse-component-quartz2/README.md

-Scalable and fast storage for JBoss Fuse using JBoss Data Grid
+JBoss Fuse Quartz and FTP Demo
 =====================================

-This demos show how to use the camel-jbossdatagrid component as a fast storage to an integration case.
+This demos show how to Load balance your cron job using Quartz We need to off-load the integration jobs and schedule them to run in less time during busy hours, this demo starts up two instance that runs the same cron jobs, the job simply writes a file to an FTP server.
+The job is implemented by Quartz2 and setting it to run twice every minute,both instances are connected to a database for clustering.
+And lastly install a camel route reads from the ftp server and print out the result.

 Setup